All Episodes

 We certainly need the ability to gather intel on foreign actors, bad foreign actors.

-Uh, does the Republican Party use the power of the purse and specify exactly what monies can be spent on what activities they're involved in, what investigations they're involved in, how they investigate the powers that you know, limiting the power to keep doing what they've been doing and putting cinder blocks on the scales of presidential elections.
+Does the Republican Party use the power of the purse and specify exactly what monies can be spent on what activities they're involved in, what investigations they're involved in, how they investigate the powers that, you know, limiting the power to keep doing what they've been doing and putting cinder blocks on the scales of presidential elections?

-Uh there are two big fights coming up that will help us uh actualize the reforms that are needed.
+There are two big fights coming up that will help us actualize the reforms that are needed.

-First is uh the reauthorization of this spying authority, and I'm not so sure, Sean, that there uh isn't a coalition to support reauthorization.
+And I'm not so sure, Sean, that there isn't a coalition to support reauthorization.

 I'm not a part of it.